 It’s here again.
-Voting has closed and on Saturday the 22nd of January the results of the GABS Hottest 100 Craft Beers for 2021 will be announced.
-Here are some of my predictions for the poll generally, as well as some specific beers and breweries.
+Voting has closed, and on Saturday, the 22nd of January, the results of the GABS Hottest 100 Craft Beers for 2021 will be announced.
+Here are some of my general predictions for the poll and some specific beers and breweries.

 It hasn’t been the easiest introduction for the new custodians of the GABS Hottest 100 Craft Beers (H100) and GABS Festival.
-Just a few months after GABS changed hands in November 2019, the Australian beer industry was plunged into what is now two years of unenviable hardship and uncertainty.
+Just a few months after GABS changed hands in November 2019, the Australian beer industry plunged into two years of unenviable hardship and uncertainty.

 But like the breweries themselves, the team at GABS are resolute.
 The 2021 H100 organisers have invested in a national advertising campaign and a new voting portal to record the selections of the nation’s beer lovers.

 From a consumer perspective, not much seems to have changed in craft beer since 2020.
-The entry-level craft brands, hype breweries and top indie breweries feel very much the same.
+The entry-level craft brands, hype breweries and top indie breweries feel the same.

 We’ll see the influence of independence tested once again.
 The impact of Lion’s acquisition of Fermentum is sure something many will be watching with interest.